oneapi-src/oneAPI-samples/Libraries/oneVPL/hello-encode/README.md

 | OS               | Ubuntu* 18.04; Windows* 10
 | Hardware         | Intel® Processor Graphics GEN9 or newer
 | Software         | Intel® oneAPI Video Processing Library(oneVPL)
-| What You Will Learn | How to use oneVPL to encode an raw video file to H.265
+| What You Will Learn | How to use oneVPL to encode a raw video file to H.265
 | Time to Complete | 5 minutes

 ## Purpose

-This sample is a command line application that takes a file containing a raw I420 format video elementary stream as an argument, encodes it with oneVPL and writes the encoded output to `out.h265` in H.265 format.
+This sample is a command line application that takes a file containing a raw I420 format video elementary stream as an argument.
+Then encodes it with oneVPL and writes the encoded output to `out.h265` in H.265 format.